zapaz/scaffold-eth-fleek/README.md

 # 🏗  Scaffold-ETH Fleek

 ## 🧪 Introduction
-This is a extension of [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2) to deploy on Fleek
+Scaffold-ETH Fleek is a extension of [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2) to deploy your builds with Fleek on decentralized storage.

 [Fleek](https://fleet.xyz)  is a platform that allows you to deploy your website on IPFS and host it for free.

 This guide will show you how to do deploy your SE-2 build to Fleek.

 ## ✅ Getting Started